Find time-saving French resources here! ➔

 French speaking activities

-I began teaching French 15 years ago, and the first thing I realized was that I had NO good teaching materials to get students speaking French in class.
+I began teaching French over 20 years ago, and the first thing I realized was that I had NO good teaching materials to get students speaking French in class.
 Good oral communication skills are so important in the world language classroom, but it’s not always easy to get students to talk.

 Some of my students were shy, some didn’t want to mess up, and some just didn’t have the proficiency to perform at the level of course they were in.
 However, all of them wanted to be able to speak much more than they cared about conjugating verbs!